-The assumption by bill proponents that UPLs directly translate to lower out-of-pocket (OOP) drug costs ignores the complicated nature of our healthcare system, in which patients are not responsible for paying the full cost of medications nor allowed to freely select from the full range of treatments medically-approved for their condition.
-Instead, these decisions are determined by their health plan and pharmacy benefit manager (PBM).
-These dominant players often do not derive the most value from the lowest cost drugs.
-As documented by reporting on PBMs in the New York Times:
+Assuming that UPLs directly translate to lowered costs for patients ignores the complicated nature of our healthcare system.
+In our system, patients are not responsible for paying the full cost of their prescription medications nor are they allowed to freely select from the full range of treatments medically approved for their condition.
+Instead, these decisions are determined by their insurance company and pharmacy benefit manager (PBM).
+It is also these stakeholders that determine if cost-savings realized by the payer are subsequently shared with patients.
+Unfortunately, in most cases, they are not.

-"Even when an inexpensive generic version of a drug is available, PBMs sometimes have a financial reason to push patients to take a brand-name product that will cost them much more.
+Payers in our health marketplace do not necessarily derive the most value from the lowest cost drugs.
+According to reporting on PBMs by the New York Times, "Even when an inexpensive generic version of a drug is available, PBMs sometimes have a financial reason to push patients to take a brand-name product that will cost them much more.
 For example, Express Scripts typically urges employers to cover brand-name versions of several hepatitis C drugs and not the cheaper generic versions.
 The higher the original sticker price, the larger the discounts the PBMs can finagle, the fatter their profits - even if the ultimate discounted price of the brand-name drug remains higher than the cost of the generic."